eacooper/ShapeIllusion/README.md

 The assets are organized into two folders:

-*MATLAB_Figures_and_data* contains the data from both studies and scripts for reproducing the figures in the paper *Statistical_analysis_R_studio* contains R scripts for performing all statistical analyses
+**MATLAB_Figures_and_data** contains the data from both studies and scripts for reproducing the figures in the paper

+--use the script RunMe.m to load data and make all figures

+**Statistical_analysis_R_studio** contains R scripts for performing all statistical analyses